Travel.State.Gov > International Travel > Country Information > Yemen International Travel Information

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.
 If you are in Yemen and have questions about your federal benefits please contact FBU.Jerusalem@SSA.gov

-Since the beginning of the conflict in March 2015, rebel groups in Sana’a have systematically unlawfully detained U.S. citizens.
-Reports indicate that U.S. citizens are being targeted by virtue of their citizenship, regardless of the amount of time they have spent in Yemen, their established connections with the rebel groups, or their connections with local businesses or humanitarian organizations aimed at providing relief to those in need.
-During their detentions, which in some cases have lasted well over a year, U.S. citizens have not been able to contact their families or to be visited by U.S. consular personnel or international humanitarian organizations.
-The U.S. government is severely limited in what assistance it can directly provide to U.S. citizens in detention.
-There is no U.S. government presence on the ground following the rebel takeover of Sana’a.
+Since the beginning of the conflict in March 2015, rebel groups in Sana’a have systematically, unlawfully detained U.S. citizens.
+Reports indicate that U.S. citizens are being targeted by virtue of their citizenship, regardless of the amount of time they have spent in Yemen, their established connections with rebel groups, or their connections with local businesses or humanitarian organizations aimed at providing relief to those in need.
+During their detentions, which in some cases have lasted well over a year, U.S. citizens have not been able to contact their families or be visited by U.S. consular personnel or international humanitarian organizations.
+The U.S. government is severely limited in the assistance it can directly provide to U.S. citizens in detention.
+There is no U.S. diplomatic presence in Yemen following the Iranian-backed Houthi rebel takeover of Sana’a.

-Vessels in the region of the Red Sea, Bab-el-Mandeb Strait and the Gulf of Aden, including near the island of Socotra, should operate under a heightened state of alert as increasing tensions in the region escalate the potential for direct or collateral damage to vessels transiting the area.
+Vessels in the region of the Red Sea, Bab-el-Mandeb Strait, and the Gulf of Aden, including near the island of Socotra, should operate under a heightened state of alert as increasing tensions in the region increase the potential for direct or collateral damage to vessels transiting the area.
 These threats may come from a variety of different sources such as missiles, projectiles, or waterborne improvised explosive devices.
 Piracy in the Red Sea, Gulf of Aden, and Indian Ocean remains a security threat to maritime activities in the region.
-In the last several years, there were hundreds of documented pirate attacks in Yemeni territorial waters in the Gulf of Aden and the Red Sea.
 The United States Maritime Administration (MARAD) has also advised that elevated regional tensions have increased the risk of maritime attacks being conducted by extremists to vessels operating in the Gulf of Oman, North Arabian Sea, Gulf of Aden, and the Bab el Mandeb regions.

-MARAD recommends vessels at anchor, operating in restricted maneuvering environments, or at slow speeds should be especially vigilant, and report suspicious activity.
+MARAD recommends vessels at anchor, operating in restricted maneuvering environments, or at slow speeds should be especially vigilant and report suspicious activity.
 U.S. flag vessels that observe suspicious activity in the area are advised to report such suspicious activity or any hostile or potentially hostile action to COMUSNAVCENT battlewatch captain at phone number 011-973-1785-3879.
-All suspicious activities and events are also to be reported to the U.S. Coast Guard National Response Center at the following toll free telephone: 1-800-424-8802, direct telephone 202-267-2675, or TDD 202-267-4477.
+All suspicious activities and events should also be reported to the U.S. Coast Guard National Response Center at the following toll-free telephone: 1-800-424-8802, direct telephone 202-267-2675, or TDD 202-267-4477.
 For further information, see the Department of State’s International Maritime Piracy Fact Sheet and the United States Maritime Administration (MARAD) advisory on vessels transiting high risk waters.

 Other potential hazards to travelers include land mines and unexploded ordnance from the 1994 civil war and other conflicts.
-This is of particular concern in the six southern provinces and in the northern highlands.
+This is of particular concern in the vicinity of Hudaydah, the six southern provinces and in the northern highlands.
 Most minefields have been identified and cordoned off, but there are still undetected and unidentified minefields in Yemen.